The Field Mice: Career

 The Field Mice initially formed as a duo from the south London suburb of Mitcham comprising Robert Wratten (vocals and guitar) and Michael Hiscock (bass guitar).
 The pair had first met in the lower sixth form at Tamworth Manor School as 16-year-olds, drifting apart until being reunited following a chance meeting in the Croydon branch of Our Price two years later.
+Wratten and Hiscock were initially inspired by post-punk bands including Joy Division, New Order and Echo & the Bunnymen.

 The group's first single, "Emma's House", was released in November 1988, and reached number 20 in the UK Independent Chart.
 But it was with their second single "Sensitive" that they first received significant critical attention, with the unique feat of Les Inrockuptibles naming it a unanimous single of the month among their writers, giving them a top-20 indie hit and with a subsequent placing in John Peel's 1989 Festive Fifty.
 Debut mini-album Snowball reached number 3 on the UK Indie Albums Chart.

 The original duo were joined by Harvey Williams (of Another Sunny Day) on guitar in July 1989, initially to bolster the band's live sound, the two-part The Autumn Store single set having been still recorded as a two-piece, with the first recorded fruits of this new line-up being the Skywriting mini-LP and the So Said Kay EP.
+Williams was less entrenched in the group's established post-punk influences; he introduced Wratten to the Beach Boys' catalogue, and the pair further bonded over shared inspirations such as Kraftwerk, OMD and the Jam.

 In late 1990 the band then expanded further to include Anne Mari Davies (whose bandmate in The Purple Tulips Chris Cox handed Wratten a demo cassette and letter from her when The Field Mice supported The Wake at the University of Sheffield) on vocals, keyboards and guitar, and Mark Dobson (whom the band had first met at the Camden Falcon on the occasion of Williams' live debut) on drums.
 This five-piece line-up later recorded what was to be their final album, For Keeps.